Duchcov: Sights

 The main landmark of the town is the Duchcov Castle.
 The castle was built in the 13th century as a fortress and later was rebuilt in the Neoclassical style.
 It is protected as a national cultural monument.
 Today the castle is owned by the state.
 It is open to visitors and offers guided tours.

-The Church of the Annunciation of Our Lady is located next to the castle, on Republiky Square in the historic centre.
+The Church of the Annunciation is located next to the castle, on the square Náměstí Republiky in the historic centre.
 It was built in the Baroque style in the 1720s.
 Other valuable buildings on the square include the fountain with the statue of Saint Florian from 1728 and Column of the Holy Trinity, built in 1750–1760.